airshipit/airship-in-a-bottle/doc/source/api-conventions.rst

 Health Check API
 ----------------
-Each UCP component shall expose an endpoint that allows other components to access and validate its health status.
+Each Airship component shall expose an endpoint that allows other components to access and validate its health status.
 Clients of the health check should wait up to 30 seconds for a health check response from each component.

 GET /v1.0/health
 ~~~~~~~~~~~~~~~~
-Invokes a UCP component to return its health status.
-This endpoint is intended
+Invokes an Airship component to return its health status.
+This endpoint is
-to be unauthenticated, and must not return any information beyond the noted
+intended to be unauthenticated, and must not return any information beyond the
-204 or 503 status response.
+noted 204 or 503 status response.
 The component invoked is expected to return a
 response in less than 30 seconds.

 Health Check Output
 ^^^^^^^^^^^^^^^^^^^
-The current design will be for the UCP component to return an empty response
+The current design will be for the component to return an empty response
 to show that it is alive and healthy.
-This means that the UCP component that
+This means that the component that
 is performing the query will receive HTTP response code 204.

 HTTP response code 503 with a generic response status or an empty message body
-will be returned if the UCP component determines it is in a non-healthy state,
+will be returned if the component determines it is in a non-healthy state,
 or is unable to reach another component it is dependent upon.

 GET /v1.0/health/extended
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-UCP components may provide an extended health check.
-This request invokes a UCP component to return its detailed health status.
+Airship components may provide an extended health check.
+This request invokes a component to return its detailed health status.
 Authentication is required to invoke this API call.

 Extended Health Check Output